-This is why the Department is actively involved in the planning and funding of infrastructure across the state.
-We do this through:
+The department is actively involved in the planning for and funding of infrastructure across the state through:

-- The implementation of consistent and easy to follow planning principles and development standards through the use of State Environmental Planning Policies (also known as SEPPs);
+- consistent planning principles and development standards in State Environmental Planning Policies (also known as SEPPs)

-- The preparation of guidelines on specific types of infrastructure to help guide developers through the assessment and development process;
+- guidelines on specific types of infrastructure to help developers through the assessment and development process

-- Strategic planning for infrastructure to meet the demand from growth through the preparation of growth plans for both Sydney metropolitan and regional areas;
+- strategic planning to ensure infrastructure meets the demand through the preparation of growth plans for both Sydney metropolitan (Greater Sydney Region) and regional areas

-- The assessment of development proposals for state significant infrastructure; and
+- assessment of development proposals for state significant infrastructure and

-- Involvement in the funding systems associated with infrastructure provision, especially through the development contributions system.
+- funding systems associated with infrastructure provision, especially through the development contributions system.